Endless33/vrp-sdk/README.md

 # VRP SDK

-VRP SDK provides integration tools for systems that interact with the VRP protocol.
+Integration toolkit for the VRP protocol.

-It includes:
-- API clients for communicating with VRP Admin and VRP Core
-- helper functions for session management
-- example integrations
+Provides API clients, helpers, and examples for connecting external systems to VRP Core.

+## Structure

+- `clients/` — language-specific SDKs (Go, Rust, Python)
-- mock components for testing
+- `examples/` — mock sessions and integration flows

-This SDK does not contain protocol logic.
-It serves as a bridge between external applications and the VRP ecosystem.

-Suitable for:
-- enterprise integrations
-- backend services
-- client applications
-- testing environments
+- `docs/` — guides and specifications

+## Status

-Source code is being prepared for structured release.
+Source code is being prepared for structured release as the integration layer stabilizes. release.